DAP-Lab/hindustani_raga_dataset_processing/README.md

 For Durham singers (AG, CC, SCh) we used [**Audacity Noise Removal**](https://manual.audacityteam.org/man/noise_reduction.html) (called ANR hereupon) – the parameters are mentioned in the following explanation

-This choice was made based on some trial and error.
+This choice was made based on empirical observations, and trial and error.
 We had three choices for the source separation:

 1) Using Spleeter Only
 1) Using ANR only
 1) Using ANR followed by Spleeter (ANR+Spleeter)

 The drawback of using Spleeter was that some portion of the vocals was getting lost because of the aggressiveness of the source separation.
 The drawback of using ANR was that it was not as effective as Spleeter in removing the accompaniment (Tanpura).
-So we had to make the best of the tradeoff.

-We noticed the following:
+We observed the following:

 **Pune Singers:**